Haroenv/dzello-dot-com/site/content/blog/2018-03-30-why-i-want-to-help-developer-relations-teams-succeed.md

 - Didn't clearly set **expectations**
 - Didn't measure the **impact**

 Without these in place, a developer relation team is like a ship without a compass.
-Their efforts move them forward, sometimes at an impressive clip, but they don't stay pointed in one direction long enough so they end up going around in circles.
+Their efforts move them forward, sometimes at an impressive clip, but they don't stay pointed in one direction long enough and they end up going around in circles.

+{{< image src="/images/blog/around-in-circles.png" class="extra-small" >}}

 I want to help developer relations teams because I know how much it sucks when it's not working.
 Stress, frustration, burnout.
 Many of us have been there.